Quick Setup

 go version

-If that works, Go will run from WSL — but again, this is not the cleanest setup.
+If that works, Go will run from WSL, but this setup is not the cleanest.

 Create a Go Project Folder